PedroHase/repro-upstash-aws-lambda-timeout-issue/README.md

 ### What is it all about?

-This Repo contains a AWS CDK that defines a HttpGateway and a Lambda `src/rateLimiter/index.ts`.
+This Repo contains a AWS CDK that defines a HttpGateway and a Lambda `src/rateLimiter/index.ts` using Node v16 (in this repo we use Node v14 as this is the only version running locally).
 The lambda uses a rate limiter (`utils/rateLimiter.util.ts`) using `@upstash/ratelimit`.
 When making a request to the Lambda, the rate limiter should decide if the request should go through or not.

 ### What is the issue?